There is no doubt about it, illegal dumping sucks.

 Illegal dumping is the improper disposal of waste in public or private areas, such as parks, rural properties and logging roads.
 Illegal dumping impacts the environment and our community and is a growing problem.
-Since 2012, over 500 sites with illegally dumped materials have been documented.
-In 2017, the CSWM board approved a new public education strategy and an illegal dumping bylaw to ensure consistency in wording, enforcement and fines across the region.
+Since 2012, over 600 sites with illegally dumped materials have been documented.
+Last year, the Comox Strathcona Waste Management board approved a new public education strategy and an illegal dumping bylaw to ensure consistency in wording, enforcement and fines across the region.

-The most common items found at illegal dump sites are household garbage, construction materials, yard waste and appliances.
-Click here to learn more about the items that are dumped illegally in our region.
+The most commonly found at illegal dump sites are household garbage, construction materials, yard waste and appliances.
+Illegal dumpers often point to tipping fees as an excuse to dipose of trash in the environment.
+Click below to learn more about the cost to dispose of these items in the landfill.